If you have ever been a “giver” or a “fixer” or a “nurturer.” Then listen up. I’ve compiled 6 signs showing you’re a masochist.

 I have been known to dabble in the first definition from time to time, but in my marriage?
 What?
 Wait a minute.
 It made so much sense.

-I was the “nurturer”.
-I took care of almost everything in our lives; the kids, the bills, the repairs… without asking for help.
+I was the “nurturer.”
+I took care of almost everything in our lives; the kids, the bills, the repairs without asking for help.
 And I was treated like a doormat.
-I’m not sure that I enjoyed being treated that way.
+I did not enjoy treated that way.
 Hence the divorce.
 But it made sense when I recalled my dynamic with my parents.